 How many heroes and teams do you already have?

-We do not announce team status until 40 teams have registered.
-When we will decide on the final 30, ten teams will be on stand-by.
+We do not announce team status until 30 teams have qualified.
+Then we will decide and announce the status.
+The next 10 teams will be on stand-by.

 Where will this docu-series be broadcast?